“you shall know the truth, and the truth shall make you free.”

 Allow me to offer 3 tests.

 1. Why do I believe a certain “truth”?
 If there is a shred of fear, pride, greed, anger, hatred, desire for power, fame, or even self preservation in my motive, this“truth” is tainted, if not outright false.
 We each have our own sense of proprieties – the way we think the world should be, and our wishful thinking is a powerful force.
-There are powerful deceptions that cater to this and to our own selfish motives.
+There are formidable deceptions that cater to this and to our own selfish motives.

 2. Does this supposed truth require my humility and subjection to it, or is my arrogance allowed, even supported?
 “What you think about your life is more real to your brain than the actual facts about your life.
 In other words, your imagination creates your reality.”(1) This is indeed true, but it is more true that there is objective Reality: Reality that is other than and outside of our imagination – that is true whether we know it or not, and whether we like it or not.
 We have control over our imagination and a degree of control over our personal reality, but not so with Reality: the Objective Real.
 Our personal reality must submit to and be shaped and guided by the greater Truth.
 And this is a root cause of the rejection of objective reality: we want things to be our way, and to have control over our lives and circumstances.
 We are offended by claims to authority over us, especially when they directly affect our lives.